 He takes me onstage and up a steep ladder to “the loft,” as he calls it, the snug space where he and his string-playing bandmates for the evening, Daniel Dobson and Jeremiah Kops, will create their ruckus.
 The entire box is covered in sound-deadening foam.
 A Fender bass guitar and two Gibson Les Pauls hang from the wall.
 Stuffed into the opposite corner — the cockpit, if you will, with a wide window overlooking the theater — is a dense kit with at least eight drums and ten cymbals.
 A hefty pair of headphones sits on the snare drum.
 Fluorescent yellow and pink spatter the centers of the drumheads and the edges of the bronze.

 “You don’t see too many bands where the drummer is in the front,” he says with a chuckle.

-I ask Mathews how he ended up in what he describes as his “dream gig.”
+I ask Matthews how he ended up in what he describes as his “dream gig.”
 He tells me that he was always interested in ensemble drumming.
 After high school, he moved from his native Bucks County, Pennsylvania, to New Orleans to pursue the passion alongside locals like Russell Batiste.
-After moving to New York to study at the Drummers Collective, Mathews joined Blue Man Group part-time at age 27.
+After moving to New York to study at the Drummers Collective, Matthews joined Blue Man Group part-time at age 27.
 Five years later, he went full time.